mdbergmann/knx-conn/README.md

 (setf knx-client:*group-address-dpt-mapping* *dpt-map*)
 ```

-From that moment all data indications are check for if there exists a mapping so that the DPT can be parsed properly.
+From that moment all data indications are checked for if there exists a mapping so that the DPT can be parsed properly.
 I.e.:

 ```
  <INFO> [21:59:18] knx-conn.knx-client file77Nnnx (%async-handler-knx-received) - Tunnelling ind 1: 13.13.255 -> 3/0/0 = #(85 59 18)
  <INFO> [21:59:18] knx-conn.knx-client file77Nnnx (%async-handler-knx-received) - Tunnelling ind 2: 13.13.255 -> 3/0/0 = #S(DPT10 :VALUE-TYPE DPT-10.001 :RAW-VALUE #(85 59 18) :VALUE 2024-04-23T21:59:18.404282+02:00) (time-of-day)
 ```

-### read requests
+### Read requests

 Is it possible to request reading a value from a GA by: